-While these changes in the industry will inevitably have a significant impact on the operating and financial models for professional services, in the short term, PS executives should focus on establishing or improving the following capabilities to stay ahead:
+While these changes in the industry will inevitably have a significant impact on the operating and financial models for professional services, in the short term, professional services executives should focus on establishing or improving the following capabilities to stay ahead:

-Let’s face it, PS organizations were born and raised inside of product-focused entities, with, more or less, their entire purpose being to get the product up and running in the customer environment.
+Let’s face it, professional services organizations were born and raised inside of product-focused entities, with, more or less, their entire purpose being to get the product up and running in the customer environment.

 When done well, the service development life cycle uses tools and templates to offer estimations, pricing, risk assessment, and potential sales materials.
-However, as PS organizations are being driven to offer more non-attached services, these organizations that were previously 100% born-and-bred product-oriented face difficulties.
+However, as professional services organizations are being driven to offer more non-attached services, these organizations that were previously 100% born-and-bred to be product-oriented face difficulties.
 They will need to develop a more formal approach to conceive, price, pilot, package, and market those newly developed non-attached services.

 In short, deciding to offer more non-attached services doesn’t decrease the need for services engineering excellence, but instead, increases the need for it.
 To retool their services engineering functions to give their processes the support they need to move to the right in their offers include: